 Eating well is so important for our health and general wellbeing, so never forget to nourish your body daily with nutritious and delicious food.

-Getting a good night sleep is essential for functioning well and so important for your wellbeing, so don’t neglect a good shut eye (at least 7 hours sleep generally).
-So you can wake up…
+Getting a good night sleep is also essential for functioning well and so important for your wellbeing, so don’t neglect a good shut eye (at least 7 hours sleep generally).
+So you can wake up and…

 - Keep fighting

-And keep up the good fight!
-We can’t forget that we are part of the change and we need to keep working and sharing our light.
+That’s right, one way to stay on top of this whole fuckup is to keep up the good fight!
+We can’t forget that we are part of the change and we need to keep working and pushing for change.
 The world needs more people who care enough to make a change!

-If you got through this list and through this (almost very sad) post, I salute you and invite you to join a community group, volunteer at a local shelter, help someone you don’t know, donate your time or money and keep fighting!
+If you got through this list and through this (almost very sad) post, I salute you and invite you to join a community group, support indigenous groups, volunteer at a local shelter, help someone you don’t know, donate your time or money and keep fighting!

 Thanks for what you are doing!
 Let’s keep going!